TZstatsADS/Fall2021-Project1-rszarate2546/readme.txt

 God, women, and emotions: How present are referenced in the most prominent schools of philosophy?

-Introduction
+Introduction:

 Have you ever wondered how present God’s concept is in primary texts in the history of philosophy?
-In whatschools of philosophy are more recurrent references to God?
-What about the presence of words referencingwomen?
+In what schools of philosophy are more recurrent references to God?
+What about the presence of words referencing women?
 What are the schools of philosophy that most recurrent mention words describing women?
-How is thebalance between men’s and women’s words?
+How is the balance between men’s and women’s words?
 How is the balance of words referencing logic and emotions?
-Aunique and fascinating data set allowed us to explore the great texts in the history of philosophy.

 --------------------------------------------------------
 Please follow the next steps: